-As per a recent media release by Samsung they have started making the HBM2 (High Bandwidth Memory 2) and mass production of the DRAM has already begun.
+As per a recent media release by Samsung, they have started making the HBM2 (High Bandwidth Memory 2), and mass production of the DRAM has already begun.

-The HBM used in the Fury X is 2-3 times faster compared to the GDDR5 while the memory developed by Samsung brings 7X improvement to the data transfer speeds.
-As reported by Samsung the new HBM2 is currently manufactured only in a 4GB version and they plan to bring in 8 GB variants this year.
+Further, the HBM used in the Fury X is 2-3 times faster compared to the GDDR5.
+On the other hand, the memory developed by Samsung brings 7X improvement to the data transfer speeds.
+As reported by Samsung, the new HBM2 is currently manufactured only in a 4 GB version.
+Samsung is planning to bring it in 8 GB variants by the end of this year.

-Share Your Thoughts in Comments Below…
+Share Your Thoughts in Comments Below….